jameszhou89/mycoursera/README.md

-# My coursera certificates on computer science
+# My coursera certificates in computer science subjects

 I am excited to present a table showcasing the diverse range of courses and specializations I have completed on [Coursera.org](https://www.coursera.org), a leading online learning platform.
 My coursework encompasses key areas such as: